Central business district: United Kingdom

 The City of London, as seen from Tower Bridge.

 The City of London and Canary Wharf serve as not only England's, but the entire United Kingdom's largest (via economic output) CBDs.
-The City hold the crown of the vastest concentration of economic output in the world.
+The City holds the crown of the vastest concentration of economic output in the world.

 London and Canary Wharf house a significant number of the world's largest corporations.
 In the 2023 Fortune 500 Europe list, London had 44 companies, making up about 9% of the list's revenue.
 Specifically, Shell and BP are headquartered in London, with other notable companies like Unilever and GSK also being based there.
 Canary Wharf, a major financial district in London, is also home to many global financial institutions, including HSBC, Citigroup, Wells Fargo, Barclays, JPMorgan Chase, MetLife, Clifford Chance, and Morgan Stanley.